Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 #### Using a PSA key as a PK context

 There are several scenarios where an application has a PSA key and needs to use it through an interface that wants an `mbedtls_pk_context` object.
-Typically, there is an existing key in the PSA key store (possibly in a secure element and non-exportable), and the key needs to be used in an interface that requires a `mbedtls_pk_context *` input, such as Mbed TLS's X.509 API or a similar third-party interface, or the `mbedtls_pk_write_xxx` interfaces which do not (yet) have PSA equivalents.
+Typically, there is an existing key in the PSA key store (possibly in a secure element and non-exportable), and the key needs to be used in an interface that requires a `mbedtls_pk_context *` input, such as Mbed TLS's X.509 and TLS APIs or a similar third-party interface, or the `mbedtls_pk_write_xxx` interfaces which do not (yet) have PSA equivalents.

 There is a function `mbedtls_pk_setup_opaque` that mostly does this.
 However, it has several limitations:

 * It creates a PK key of type `MBEDTLS_PK_OPAQUE` that wraps the PSA key.
 This is good enough in some scenarios, but not others.
 For example, it's ok for pkwrite, because we've upgraded the pkwrite code to handle `MBEDTLS_PK_OPAQUE`.
 That doesn't help users of third-party libraries that haven't yet been upgraded.
 * It ties the lifetime of the PK object to the PSA key, which is error-prone: if the PSA key is destroyed but the PK object isn't, there is no way to reliably detect any subsequent misuse of the PK object.
 * It is only available under `MBEDTLS_USE_PSA_CRYPTO`.
 (Not a priority concern: we generally expect people to activate `MBEDTLS_USE_PSA_CRYPTO` at an early stage of their migration to PSA.)

+It therefore appears that we need two ways to “convert” a PSA key to PK:

+* Wrapping, which is what `mbedtls_pk_setup_opaque` does.
+This works for any PSA key but is limited by the key's lifetime and creates a PK object with limited functionality.
+* Copying, which requires a new function.
+This requires an exportable key but creates a fully independent, fully functional PK object.

 Gap: a way to copy a PSA key into a PK context.
 This can only be expected to work if the PSA key is exportable.